-One of my all-time favorites is the simple, good old twin tail.
+One of my all-time favourites is the simple, good old twin tail.
 Yes, it’s an old-school softbait, but one that still dominates when it comes to night lure fishing, for both zander and perch.

 The color is simply unbeatable and the two tails give it a really nice swimming action and extra vibration.

 Slimmer neon shads are another secret weapon for nighttime zeds.
-These softbaits have a fish-like appearance and have a super high visibility on the bottom.
+These softbaits have a fish-like appearance and have super high visibility on the bottom.

 Sizes of 9-12cm have worked best for me, but many anglers do not shy away from using bigger sizes either.
-Make sure to use different bait sizes and see what works best on your venue.
+Make sure to use different bait sizes and see what works best for your venue.